UCL/rsd-engineeringcourse/session10/05construction.md

 ### Construction

-Construction is about we use letters and symbols to build readable, meaningful software.
+Construction is about how we use letters and symbols to build readable, meaningful software.
 Our session covered:

 * conventions of layout and syntax
 * how to write comments and documentation